YB-LIM/RufGen/README.md

 Installation Instructions:
 --------------------------
-Download the contents in repository and put those files in one folder.
-Move the folder to the abaqus_plugins directory (ex: C:\Users\User_Name\abaqus_plugins).
+Download the contents in repository and put those files in one folder (ex: folder named Rough).
+Move the folder (Rough) to the abaqus_plugins directory
+(ex: C:\Users\User_Name\abaqus_plugins).
 Restart the Abaqus/CAE and the plug-in will be available whenever the Abaqus/CAE is running.
 The plug-in is activated for all modules and can be found in Plug-ins drop down menu.